hsandmann/language.recognition/README.md

 This project was developed at the Polytechnic School of the University of São Paulo for a lecture about Artificial Neural Networks.

-Here was used Multilayer Perceptron approach, the source is available in ```src``` folder.
-We lost the original version because that we did a reverse engineering over the compiled vesrion.
+Here was used Multilayer Perceptron approach, the source is available in the ```src``` folder.
+We lost the original version because that we did reverse engineering over the compiled version.

 To run:
 ```sh